maherou/old.maherou.github.io/_pages/about.md

   - /about.html
 ---

-Mike Heroux is a Senior Scientist at Sandia National Laboratories, Director of SW Technologies for the US DOE Exascale Computing Project (ECP) and Scientist in Residence at St. John’s University.
+Mike Heroux is a Senior Scientist at Sandia National Laboratories, Director of SW Technologies for the US DOE Exascale Computing Project (ECP) and Scientist in Residence at St. John’s University, MN.
 His research interests include all aspects of scalable scientific and engineering software for new and emerging parallel computing architectures.

 He leads several projects in this field: ECP SW Technologies is an integrated effort to provide the software stack for ECP.
 The Trilinos Project (2004 R&D 100 winner) is an effort to provide reusable, scalable scientific software components.
 The Mantevo Project (2013 R&D 100 winner) is focused on the development of open source, portable mini-applications and mini-drivers for the co-design of future supercomputers and applications.
 HPCG is an official TOP 500 benchmark for ranking computer systems, complementing LINPACK.